pnp/PnP/README.md

 ![A list of links to the various contact points for the Office 365 Developer Patterns and Practices group and content.](http://i.imgur.com/TtNMeTn.png)

 **Notice**.
-There are different kind of techniques shown in the PnP guidance for apps/add-ins targetted to store and also for apps targeted to be deployed or created more as enterprise developmented apps/add-ins.
+There are different kind of techniques shown in the PnP guidance for apps/add-ins targeted to store and also for apps targeted to be deployed or created more as enterprise developed apps/add-ins.
 Any app/add-in which requires higher than **Manage** permission to the host web cannot be distributed using SharePoint store.*

 ## "Sharing is caring"